-Historically and also in our modern times, the creation of knowledge or the determination of what is knowledge is related to power.
-Eurocentric viewpoints often overrule local and indigenous knowledge.
-Also rational knowledge is often considered more important than know-how, embodied knowledge, intuition or religious believes.
-In our events, we want to create dialogue on what is knowledge and what science practices could value other ways of knowing.
+Historically and contemporarily, the creation of knowledge, or what is deemed 'knowledge' is related to power.
+Eurocentric viewpoints often overrule local and Indigenous knowledge.
+Rational knowledge is also often considered more important than know-how, embodied knowledge, intuition, or religious believes.
+In our events, we want to create dialogue on what knowledge is, and which scientific practices could value other ways of knowing.

 Alternative Research Methods Training

-Every year, we organise a 4-day training in February on Alternative Research Methods.
+Every year, we organise a training on Alternative Research Methods.
 In this training, participants acquire skills to use more creative, inclusive and bottom-up research methods.
-By organising this training, OtherWise wants to open up a dialogue about what are the limits of science and what are the possibilities within science to transform our ways of creating knowledge about our world.
-This year the training is adjusted to Alternative Remote Research Methods (AR²M).
-Due to restrictions of Covid-19, many researchers (students as well as professionals) face the challenge of having to do research from a distance.
-Together with experts on different methodologies, our ARMT Team will create this year's training that takes place on the 08th-12th of February 2021.
+By organising this training, OtherWise wants to open up a dialogue about the limits of science and the possibilities within science to transform our ways of creating knowledge about our world.

 #5 Inner Sustainability Series: Inner Sustainability Talk

 How do we relate to the non-human world?
 Do animals have a soul?
 Do plants have intelligence?
 What role do animals play in our society and how do we interact with them?

 In this inner sustainability talk, we will dive into the topic of relating to the non-human world.
 Usually, we have quite an anthropocentric view of our society, considering only our way of being and knowing as truth.
 But how do animals communicate and live in this world?
 In this talk we will explore this.